Revisiting Cognitive Load Theory - Links to Embodied Cognition

 Hanham, J, Castro-Alonso, JC & Chen, O (2023).
 Integrating cognitive load theory with other theories, within and beyond educational psychology.
 British Journal of Psychology, 93 (Suppl.
 2) 239-250.

-Written by Vanessa Sullivan, Evidence Lead in Education, St Peter’s CE V/C Primary School, Coggeshall
+Written by Vanessa Sullivan, Evidence Lead in Education and Deputy Headteacher at St Peter’s CE V/C Primary School, Coggeshall

 Find out more about Vanessa here.